pisayacademicsassociation/java-guide/guide/3/string-and-string-builder.md

 System.out.println(strNoSpaces.strip()); // Expected output: "this has no spaces"
 ```

-::: tip "White space" and "Space"
+::: tip "White space" and "Space": What's the difference?
 Did you know that these two are different things?
 To the outside eye, it looks like there is no difference between the both.
 However, internally, there is a huge difference between the both of them.

 However, for simplicity, a "Space" is `' '`, while "White space" is `' '`, `\t` (tab), `\n` (line feed), `\f` (form feed), `\r` (carriage return)